benlue/coServ/README.md

 v0.10.4 has a solution for this.
 If you're hosting multiple websites on coServ, you should refer to images (and other static files) with the '/**$website_code_name**/cont/' prefix and that should solve the problem.

-## Documentation

-+ [The coServ User Guide](https://benlue.gitbooks.io/coserv-user-guide/content/): good for first time users or beginners.
-+ [The coServ Block Programming Guide](https://benlue.gitbooks.io/the-coserv-programming-guide/content/): can be used as a reference for coding blocks.
-+ Some [articles](http://www.coservjs.org/coserv/doc).
-These could be out of dated, though.